 - Click here for ASL Cut & Paste Letters.

 - We have a bunch of fingerspelling handouts here: Fingerspelling Fun, and you can send new request our way via Facebook.

 To watch free ASL videos click on a letter below:

 Note: Some of these have FREE beginner ASL handouts included.
 We are actively adding more handouts to the above video links.

-- You can also purchase a handout of all 26 letters for just $3 in our shop: Sign Language Worksheets for Kids!
+- You can also purchase a 26-page PDF handout which includes the rhymes and illustrations for all 26 letters for just $3 in our shop: Sign Language Worksheets for Kids!

 - You may also be interested in checking out the Signing Families website.